 Eleanor has also made documentaries of her children’s films – The Making of the ‘Virgin Suicides,’ The Making of ‘Marie Antoinette,’ and On the Set of CQ.

 Eleanor began working with the Oberlin Dance Company Dance Company of San Francisco in 1989 by designing costumes and stage décor for a production of “The Yellow Wall Paper,” and accompanied the group on its Russian tour.
 She designed costumes for an evening-length work entitled “Western Women,” which premiered in 1993, and a piece for the Alvin Ailey Dance Company of New York in 1994.

 Eleanor’s drawings, photos and conceptual art pieces have been exhibited in many galleries and museums.
 Her work “Circle of Memory,” a straw-bale passageway and chamber was built to recall and commemorate children who are missing or who have died.
 One San Francisco reviewer called it, “Simple and extraordinary.”

 In 2008, Eleanor released the book “Notes on a Life,” a fascinating look into her life as an artist, documentary filmmaker and a mother.

-Eleanor Coppola is active in the management and merchandising of both Inglenook in Rutherford and Francis Ford Coppola Winery in Geyserville, as well as all three of the Coppola’s luxury resorts in Central America.
+Eleanor Coppola is active in the management and merchandising of both Inglenook in Rutherford and Francis Ford Coppola Winery in Geyserville, as well as all three of the Coppola’s luxury hideaways in Central America.